Careful (1992 film): Plot

 Grigorss becomes infuriated when Zenaida reveals that her passion for Count Knotkers has been rekindled since his mother died, so that no obstacles stand in the way of their union.
 She reveals that the reason she hates Franz but loves her other sons is because Franz reminds her too much of her hated dead husband, but when she conceived Grigorss and Johann she was thinking about the Count.
 Grigorss challenges the Count to a duel to avenge his father's honour, but Zenaida talks him out of it by finally accepting Franz into the family.

 However, Klara convinces Grigorss to go through with the duel.
 Klara has an incestuous love for her father, Herr Trotta, who ignores her, but lavishes attention on her sister Sigleinde.
-Inspired after viewing the enchained wild mountain girl Gerda, this duel is the first step for Klata to plan her revenge.
+Inspired after viewing the enchained wild mountain girl Gerda, this duel is the first step for Klara to plan her revenge.
 They duel with daggers, and Grigorss stabs Count Knotkers.
 He heads home, where Zenaida cares for him after he collapses from exhaustion.
 However, when she discovers he has killed her beloved Count, she throws him out of the house and hangs herself in the attic in front of Franz.

-Grigorss is taken by Klara to a mountain cave she once hopefully prepared as a love den for her and her father, she now claims that this can be their new home.
+Klara takes Grigorss Klara to a mountain cave she once hopefully prepared as a love den for her and her father, but now claims can be their new home.
 On the gondola ride there, Klara tells Grigorss that her father raped her and they must plan his death.
 Grigorss takes Herr Trotta on a sleigh ride, during which he shoots a pistol to start an avalanche to bury Trotta.
 All goes according to plan, except that Klara throws herself into the sleigh to die while kissing her father.